cycle/docs/advanced/active-record.md

 ```

 ## Table and Entity
-Since we are using AR approach we are going to use table introspection to drive mapping schema (which can be cached).
+Since we are using the AR approach we are going to use table introspection to drive mapping schema (which can be cached).

 Assuming we have table `user` with columns (id, name) we can create our first entity `User`: